 Portable Document Format (PDF) is a file format created by Adobe Systems.

 Some Google Chrome users may experience an issue viewing PDF forms that have been created with type-enabled fields.
-Either changing your Chrome browser's default PDF reader to Adobe Reader, or opening the form using Internet Explorer should resolve this.
+Either changing your Chrome browser's default PDF reader to Adobe Reader, or opening the form using Internet Explorer or Edge should resolve this.
 Alternatively, contact us and we can email you the form.

 Flipbooks have some great features.
 Hovering over the toolbars at the top of the page will give you an overview of what they do, but here’s a quick breakdown: